Skip to main content

 It’s a good idea to flush your sinuses with a saline rinse for a few days after the procedure.
 This will help to minimize the bleeding and also relieve any dryness or congestion.

 Balloon sinuplasty costs much less than traditional sinus surgery.
-This is why many insurance companies now offer partial or full coverage of this procedure.
+This is why many insurance companies (and Medicare) now offer partial or full coverage of this procedure.
+But the final cost depends on your insurance coverage and your location.

-The American Academy of Otolaryngology has issued a statement that recommends balloon sinuplasty be covered as a standard service (as opposed to an elective surgery that may not be medically necessary).
+The American Academy of Otolaryngology recommends that balloon sinuplasty be covered as a standard service (as opposed to an elective surgery that may not be medically necessary).

 The bottom line

-Balloon sinuplasty is an increasingly popular choice for people with chronic sinusitis whose symptoms are not controlled with medications alone.
-It is possible to perform the procedure in an outpatient office.
-It also has lower complication rates and a quicker recovery time than traditional sinus surgery.
-If you struggle with chronic or recurring sinusitis, speak to an ENT doctor to see if balloon sinuplasty is an option for you.
+Balloon sinuplasty is a minimally invasive treatment option for chronic sinusitis when medications don’t work.
+It’s possible to perform the procedure in an outpatient office, so it often has a quicker recovery time than traditional sinus surgery.
+If you struggle with chronic or recurring sinusitis, speak to an ear, nose, and throat (ENT) doctor to see if balloon sinuplasty is an option for you.

 why trust our exports reliability shield